Intuitionistic Type Theory

 2.1.1 A Type Theory

 Russell developed type theory in response to his discovery of a paradox in naive set theory.
-In his ramified type theory mathematical objects are classified according to their types: the type of propositions, the type of objects, the type of properties of objects, etc. When Church developed his simple theory of types on the basis of a typed version of his lambda calculus he added the rule that there is a type of functions between any two types of the theory.
+In his ramified type theory mathematical objects are classified according to their types: the type of propositions, the type of objects, the type of properties of objects, etc. When Church developed his simple theory of types on the basis of the typed lambda calculus he added the rule that there is a type of functions between any two types of the theory.
 Intuitionistic type theory further extends the simply typed lambda calculus with dependent types, that is, indexed families of types.
 An example is the family of types of \(n\)-tuples indexed by \(n\).

 Types have been widely used in programming for a long time.
 Early high-level programming languages introduced types of integers and floating point numbers.
 Modern programming languages often have rich type systems with many constructs for forming new types.
 Intuitionistic type theory is a functional programming language where the type system is so rich that practically any conceivable property of a program can be expressed as a type.
 Types can thus be used as specifications of the task of a program.